axibase/atsd/README.md

 Single-node ATSD instance can process up to 200,000 metrics per second with millisecond accuracy and without numeric precision loss.

-Compute scalability increases the system's read and write ability throughout (number of metrics inserted per second) and is achieved by adding **region servers** to the HBase cluster.
+Compute scalability increases the system's read and write throughput (number of metrics inserted per second) and is achieved by adding **region servers** to the HBase cluster.

 ## Storage Footprint